aryeelab/bisulfite-seq-tools/README.md

 ## Getting started
 <p align="justify">
 If you plan to use the WDL workflows in your local computing environment, then this repository should be cloned.
-If you are using FireCloud, then you should either clone the FireCloud workspace <b>aryee-lab/dna-methylation</b> or if you already have your own workspace you can import the method configuration of your interest from <b>aryee-lab/dna-methylation</b> workspace.
+If you are using Terra, then you should either clone the Terra workspace <b>aryee-lab/dna-methylation</b> or if you already have your own workspace you can import the method configuration of your interest from <b>aryee-lab/dna-methylation</b> workspace.
  </p>

-## Uploading the files to FireCloud
+## Uploading the files to Terra
 <p align="justify">
-FASTQ files and target coverage files can be uploaded to FireCloud using gsutil (https://pypi.org/project/gsutil/)
+FASTQ files and target coverage files can be uploaded to Terra using gsutil (https://pypi.org/project/gsutil/)
  </p>

 ## Data model